 It’s time to celebrate spring

 This two-day event is a celebration of spring.
 Starting with a small town parade led by our famous Maipole Dancers we kick off spring with flower, music, and food.
-Since spring is celebrated around the world we’ve invited the world to Amana with the “World on Wheels Food Truck Fare”.
-Immediately following the parade, you’ll find ethnic food trucks at the Festhalle Barn offering a variety of food from around the globe.
+The Take A Bite Food Truck Fair has a variety of different cuisines for you to munch on while enjoying the performances.
 Don’t panic, if you came to the Colonies for German food, you’ll find that too.
 Entertainment during the day on Saturday features music and dancers from different cultures in the Festhalle Barn but the stars of the show are always our own Amana Colonies Maipole Dancers, who perform all weekend.
-Sunday’s highlight is the annual Wine, Beer, and Chocolate Walk that takes you to a handful of businesses to enjoy sampling and when you finish the walk you‘re rewarded with a souvenir glass.
+Sunday’s highlight is the annual Wine and Chocolate Walk that takes you to a handful of businesses to enjoy sampling and when you finish the walk you‘re rewarded with a souvenir glass.

 Are you looking to escape the 21st century?
 Here is your chance as a village of entertainment, jousting, music, and much more pops up at the community park in Middle Amana.
 Set amongst the old oak trees, vendors and artisans recreate medieval times.
 This is a great event for both kids and adults as you’ll watch knights fight in combat and jugglers toss flaming batons.
 Musicians sing their ballads and everyone is in costume.
 It’s two weekends of a different time and place.